 19 U.S.C.
-1401a(h) (1) (A) (i); 19 CFR 152.102(a) (1) (i); GATT Valuation Agreement, Article 8, paragraph I(b)(i)
+1401a(h)(1)(A)(i); 19 CFR 152.102(a)(1)(i); GATT Valuation Agreement, Article 8, paragraph I(b)(i)

-An integrated circuit (chip) which is supplied by the buyer at a reduced cost to the seller is deemed to be a component which is included in the imported merchandise and is therefore, an assist.
-The value of the assist is the full cost of acquisition which includes any research and development costs incurred in producing the chip, whether it is fabricated in the U.S. or elsewhere.
+An integrated circuit (chip) which is supplied by the buyer at a reduced cost to the seller is deemed to be a component that is included in the imported merchandise and is, therefore, an assist.
+The value of the assist is the full cost of acquisition, including any research and development costs incurred in producing the chip, whether it is fabricated in the United States or elsewhere.